beppler/go-shim/README.md

 Follow the steps:

-* Copy the `go-shim.exe` to the name of the command you want to run, for example copy it to `go-env.exe`.
+* Copy the `go-shim` to the name of the command you want to run, for example copy it to `go-env`.

 * Create the configuration file with the same name of the executable, but with the `.ini` extension, for example `go-env.ini`.